icure/medtech-docs/sdks/explanations/crypto-strategies.md

 But why do we need to hide the link between medical data and patients, if the medical data itself is encrypted?

-The reason is that actually you can't encrypt all data in iCure: while most details of medical data are encrypted, your application may need to use tags to organise data.
-If you want to search for data having some specific tag, then these tags need to be readable by the iCure server, and therefore they must be unencrypted.
+The reason is that actually you can't encrypt all data in iCure: while most details of medical data are encrypted, your application may need to use tags or codes to organise data.
+If you want to search for data having some specific tag/code, then these values need to be readable by the iCure server, and therefore they must be unencrypted.

-Therefore, depending on the kind of tags you use in your application, having a clear link between medical data and patient could be detrimental to the privacy of your users.
+Therefore, depending on the kind of tags/codes you use in your application, having a clear link between medical data and patient could be detrimental to the privacy of your users.

 {{#medtech}}
 For example, suppose you are developing a medical device that reads various vital sign of your users, analyzes them and then determines the chances of the user suffering a certain health issue in the future.
-In this case the vitals reading will be encrypted, but maybe you want to be able to easily find the users with high risk, so you add a tag with the risk class to the entity.
+In this case the vitals reading will be encrypted, but maybe you want to be able to easily find the users with high risk, so you add a code with the risk class to the entity.
 {{/medtech}}
 {{#ehrlite}}
 For example, suppose you are developing an EHR application, and you want to be able to group the observations/condition by the kind of disease that was identified.
-For this purpose you add SNOMED CT codes such as blood disease (414022008) or hearth disease (56265001) to the entities' tags.
+For this purpose you add SNOMED CT codes such as blood disease (414022008) or hearth disease (56265001) to the entities' codes.
 In this case the details of the observations/conditions will be encrypted, but the SNOMED CT codes will be stored in clear.
 {{/ehrlite}}